 Failure to follow this warning could result in personal injury or death.

 Units with convenience outlet circuits may use multiple disconnects.
 Check convenience outlet for power status before opening unit for service.
 Locate its disconnect switch, if appropriate, and open it.
-Lock-out and tag-out this switch, if necessary.
+Tag-out this switch, if necessary.

 Convenience Outlets